Artist’s impression of Polar Passage, Oregon Zoo (Oregon Zoo)

 Many of the new features at Polar Passage were made possible through the Oregon Zoo Foundation’s $8.5 million Heart of the Oregon Zoo campaign, which is currently raising funds to support the zoo’s efforts in advancing animal welfare, conservation and education.

 None to date.
-The exhibit is due to open in April 2021.
-We wrote to the zoo on 15 March 2021 requesting further information on the facilities and care regimes and await a response.
+The exhibit is due to opened in April 2021.
+We wrote to the zoo on 15 March 2021 requesting further information on the facilities and care regimes but have not received a respnse.

 The video below is the Zoo’s preview of the new exhibit.